 - Add chopped jackfruit into the mixture and knead until it’s well incorporated throughout.
 You want the jackfruit as dispersed as possible (no clumps of jackfruit in any one spot).1 cup jackfruit

 - Dump the dough onto a large piece of tinfoil and shape into a flat rectangle.
-It can be however thick you like but 2-3 cm (around 1 inch) works well.
+It can be however thick you like but around 1 inch (2-3 centimeters) works well.

 - Carefully wrap the dough with the tin foil as tightly as possible.
 Take a second sheet of tin foil and wrap the dough a second time, placing the open edge of the tin foil down onto the center of the new sheet to create a good seal.